SalomePlatform/yacs/doc/pysalome.rst

 For the moment, the module will only contain a single directory for the engine of the PYHELLO component and its name will be PYHELLO.

-The Makefile.am will simply trigger the path of sub-directories described by the SUBDIRS target.
+The CMakeLists.txt file triggers the path of sub-directories described by the \a ADD_SUBDIRECTORY() command.

 The PYHELLO directory
 '''''''''''''''''''''''
-This directory contains the Python module that represents the component and therefore contains the PYHELLO class and a Makefile.am file that simply exports the PYHELLO.py module into the installation directory of the SALOME module.
+This directory contains the Python module that represents the component and therefore contains the PYHELLO class and a CMakeLists.txt file that simply exports the PYHELLO.py module into the installation directory of the SALOME module.

 The PYHELLO.py module contains the PYHELLO class that is derived from the PYHELLO_Gen interface of the CORBA PYHELLO_ORB_POA module and the SALOME_ComponentPy_i class of the SALOME_ComponentPy module.